Fujifilm XP130 vs Nikon D780

 Studio photographers will appreciate that the Nikon D780 (unlike the XP130) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D780 is a recent model that features in the current product line-up of Nikon.
-In contrast, the XP130 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XP130 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the XP130 and D780 can be found, respectively, in the Fujifilm XP130 Manual (free pdf) or the online Nikon D780 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm XP130 or the Nikon D780 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.